Snowboarding at the 2012 Winter Youth Olympics – Girls' slopestyle

 The girls' slopestyle competition of the snowboarding events at the 2012 Winter Youth Olympics in Innsbruck, Austria, was held January 19, at Kühtai.
-28 athletes from 18 different countries took part in this event.
+28 athletes from 18 countries took part in this event.

 Results

 Qualification

 The qualification was started on 19 January at 11:00.
 The nine best snowboarders qualified for the final.

 Final

 The final was started on 19 January at 12:30.